Bandera2014/GitHubTutorial/README.md

 <div id='pdm02'/>

-## 7. Method 2
+## 7. Method 2 - Not Recommended
-This section will allow you to create a new repository from an existing project to upload to github.
+This section will allow you to create a new repository from an existing project to upload to Github.
 This isn't the recommended method, but can help if you decide to push a new repo for displaying.
 The reason for not being recommended is that you will also have to create a remote repository instead of just one already initialized from your repo.